Contact Us

 Lorena Fulcher

-Lorena Fulcher currently serves as Acting Director of the Agency for Persons with Disabilities.
+Lorena Fulcher currently serves as the Executive Deputy Director of the Agency for Persons with Disabilities.
 She has dedicated nearly 25 years of her career to developing, implementing, and leading programs for individuals with disabilities.
 Throughout her career, she has shown a deep commitment to advancing programs and policies that support independence, community involvement, and quality of life.

 A person smiling in front of a flag AI-generated content may be incorrect.